A stable Lorentz-breaking model for an antisymmetric two-tensor

 in which the factor in front projects onto fluctuations $\delta A_\mu$ that are transverse to $A_\mu$, satisfying $A^\mu \delta A_\mu = 0$.
 This shows clearly that there are three dynamical massless degrees of freedom.

 It can be shown that the choice of other kinetic terms than the ``sigma-model-type'' Lagrangian \eqref{L} always leads to Hamiltonians that are not bounded from below \cite{Carroll2009,BluhmPotting}.
-For the case of the Maxwell kinetic term it turns out that there are actually no linear modes that destabilize the model \cite{Carroll2009} and can be shown to be stable on the restricted phase space with $\lambda = 0$ \cite{BluhmPotting}.
-Presumably, however, instabilities will set in as soon as the model is coupled to other fields.
-In particular, it is known that the Maxwell kinetic term in models with spontaneous Lorentz breaking can lead to the spontaneous formation of shock waves \cite{Clayton:2001vy}.
-Moreover, it is associated with singular Hamiltonians \cite{Seifert:2019kuz,Escobar:2022lpu}.
+For the case of the Maxwell kinetic term it turns out that there are actually no linear modes that destabilize this model \cite{Carroll2009}.
+Also, the latter can be shown to be stable on the restricted phase space with $\lambda = 0$ \cite{BluhmPotting}.
+In that case, the Lagrange multiplier term no longer contributes any restoring force in the equations of motion for the vector field and, as a consequence, the dynamics of the model coincides with that of pure Maxwell theory.
+However, this is no longer the case whenever the Lagrange multiplier becomes nonzero at any point in space, which may happen if the vector field is coupled to external fields.
+In those situations instabilities can be expected to set in.
+For instance, it is known that the Maxwell kinetic term in models with spontaneous Lorentz breaking can lead to the spontaneous formation of shock waves \cite{Clayton:2001vy}.